Parsl/parsl/docs/userguide/mpi_apps.rst

 .. note::

     Use these Apps for testing!
-Submit many versions of these tasks then ensure the number of unique nodes in the "std.out" files is the same as the number per block.
+Submit many task using one of these Apps then ensure the number of unique nodes in the "std.out" files is the same as the number per block.